Why Should You Redesign Your Website?

 Look At Competitor Websites

-While planning a website redesign, it is important to visit your competitor’s websites and evaluate their communication strategy.
+While planning a website redesign, it is important to visit your competitor’s websites and evaluate their strategy.
 Are there new tech elements on their site that you could leverage?
 Do they have a streamlined way to take orders?
 Or a better way to engage with customers?

 Conduct A Branding Exercise